 The Directors have established an Audit and Risk Committee, a Remuneration Committee, a Nomination and Governance Committee and a Sustainability and Culture Committee.
 The members of these committees are appointed principally from among the independent directors and all appointments to these committees shall be for a period up to three years, which may be extended provided the members continue to be independent.
 The terms of reference of the committees have been drawn up in accordance with the provisions of the Corporate Governance Code.
-A summary of the terms of reference of the committees is set out below, except for Sustainability and Culture Committee whose first formal meeting is scheduled for 26 July 2021 and its terms of reference will be summarized once they are approved.
+A summary of the terms of reference of the committees is set out below.
 Each committee and each director has the authority to seek independent professional advice where necessary to discharge their respective duties, in each case at the Company's expense.

 |Committee||Members (c designates chairman)||Independence|

 |Nomination and Governance||William A. Franke (C), Barry Eccleston and Charlotte Andsager||67%|

 The Audit and Risk Committee assists the Board in discharging its responsibilities with regard to (a) financial reporting; (b) narrative reporting, including reviewing of the content of annual reports and accounts and advising the Board on whether, taken as a whole, reports are fair, balanced and understandable and provide the information necessary for shareholders to assess the company’s performance, business model and strategy; (c) internal controls and risk management systems; (d) whistleblowing and fraud; (e) internal audit; (f) external audit and (g) cyber security.
 Where the Audit and Risk Committee is not satisfied with any aspect of the proposed financial reporting by the Company, it shall report its views to the Board, however, the ultimate responsibility for reviewing and approving the annual report and accounts and the half yearly reports remains with the Board.